JuliaAstro/Photometry.jl/docs/src/apertures/examples.md

 ## Stars with Spatial Background Subtraction and PSF Fitting

-This example will be the same as [Simple Stars](@ref) but will add background exstimation with [BackgroundMeshes.jl](https://juliaastro.org/BackgroundMeshes) and PSF fitting with [PSFModels.jl](https://juliaastro.org/PSFModels).
+This example will be the same as [Simple Stars](@ref) but will add background estimation with [BackgroundMeshes.jl](https://juliaastro.org/BackgroundMeshes) and PSF fitting with [PSFModels.jl](https://juliaastro.org/PSFModels).

 ```@example stars
 # `sigma_clip` and `estimate_background` are reexported from BackgroundMeshes.jl for convenience